yongac/six_degrees_of_jaromir_jagr/README.md

 #### Populating the database

-In the earliest iteration of this project, the database is populated manually with an extremely limited number of data points, and these commands are read from a text file.
-In subsequent versions, we will improve this as follows:
-1. Manually produce CSV files of rosters for a given team and year, store many of these in a separate `data/` folder, and write python script to ingest these to populate the database.
+In this iteration of the project, the database is populated manually by producing CSV files of rosters for a given team and year (copied and pasted from Hockey Reference), storing many of these in a separate `manual_csv_data/` folder, and writing python script to ingest these to populate the database.
-    * This is done, to be uploaded, but results in a still incomplete database (unless you want to manually produce 1000s of CSVs!)
+   * Unless you want to manually produce 1000s of CSVs, this will still yield an incomplete database.

-2. Write a .py file that scrapes the relevant table data and directly adds each table to the database.
+In the next iteration of the project, we will write a .py file that scrapes the relevant table data and directly adds each table to the database.

 #### Validating player data